 For each dataset, we randomly split 60\%, 20\%, and 20\% of all the graphs as training set, validation set, and testing set, respectively.
 For each graph in the testing set, we treat it as a query graph, and let the model compute the similarity between the query graph and every graph in the training and validation sets.

-Since graphs from AIDS and LINUX are relatively small, the exponential-time exact GED computation algorithm, A* \cite{hart1968formal}, is used to compute the GEDs between all the graph pairs.
-For the IMDB dataset, however, A* can no longer be used, as ``no currently available algorithm manages to reliably compute GED within reasonable time between graphs with more than 16 nodes'' \cite{blumenthal2018exact}.
-Instead, we take the minimum distance computed by Beam \cite{neuhaus2006fast}, Hungarian \cite{riesen2009approximate}, and VJ \cite{fankhauser2011speeding}.
+Since graphs from \textsc{Aids} and \textsc{Linux} are relatively small, the exponential-time exact GED computation algorithm, \textsc{A*}~\cite{hart1968formal}, is used to compute the GEDs between all graph pairs.
+For the \textsc{Imdb} dataset, however, \textsc{A*} can no longer be used, as no currently available algorithm can reliably compute GED between graphs with more than 16 nodes within a reasonable time ~\cite{blumenthal2018exact}.
+Instead, we take the minimum distance computed by \textsc{Beam}~\cite{neuhaus2006fast}, \textsc{Hungarian}~\cite{riesen2009approximate}, and \textsc{VJ}~\cite{fankhauser2011speeding}.
 The minimum is taken because their returned GEDs are guaranteed to be upper bounds of the true GEDs.
-Incidentally, the ICPR 2016 Graph Distance Contest \footnote{\url{https://gdc2016.greyc.fr/}} also adopts this approach to handle large graphs.
+In fact, the ICPR 2016 Graph Distance Contest~\footnote{\url{https://gdc2016.greyc.fr/}} also adopts this approach to handle large graphs.